LiboniX-2/NOAI-Preparation-Guide/README.md

 * Bridge theory and application
 * Promote AI Olympiad culture in Nepal

 > Disclaimer: These materials reflect my personal preparation journey and understanding of NOAI-related topics.
-They are not official resources from NOAI or IOAI organizers.
+They are also the official resources from NOAI organizers.

 ---